Atelo-Temp/Geant4-Scintillator/README.md

 Assignment of the aforementioned classes to the "G4RunManager" will allow the visualiser to display the world, and observe the particle being shot in an event.

-> NOTE: The main() function is not as comprehensive as subsequent "analysis", "decay", "scintillator" projects.
+> NOTE: The main() function is not as comprehensive as subsequent "analysis" project and those that come after it.

 - 3) Geometry

 Same as template, with a nested cylindrical tracker volume.

-> NOTE: The main() function is not as comprehensive as subsequent "analysis", "decay", "scintillator" projects.
+> NOTE: The main() function is not as comprehensive as subsequent "analysis" project and those that come after it.

 - 4) Sensitive